chemousesi/Altruism-Darwinism-simulation/README.md

+# Gr19-1
 # Altruism-Darwinism-simulation
 A simulation software of altruism and darwinism written in python with pygame library

+- For an updated software please check this github [link](https://github.com/chemousesi/Altruism-Darwinism-simulation)\

 - To run the simulation, you need to run the file : `altruisme.py`.